 - 2.1.1.1 The minimum overall dimensions of the test specimen, including the perimeter details at the top, bottom and vertical edges, are 2,440 mm width and 2,500 mm height.
-When the maximum overall height in practice is less than that given above, then the test specimen shall be of the maximum height to be used in practice. - 2.1.1.2 The minimum bulkhead panel height shall be a standard height of the manufactured panel with a dimension of 2,400 mm. - 2.1.1.3 The overall dimensions of the structural core shall be 20 mm less in both the width and the height than the overall dimensions of the specimen, and the other dimensions of the structural core shall be as follows:
+When the maximum overall height in practice is less than that given above, then the test specimen shall be of the maximum height to be used in practice. - 2.1.1.2 The minimum bulkhead panel height shall be a standard height of the manufactured panel with a dimension of 2,400 mm.

+2.1.1.3 The overall dimensions of the structural core shall be 20 mm less in both the width and the height than the overall dimensions of the specimen, and the other dimensions of the structural core shall be as follows:

-- thickness of plating: steel 4.5 \pm 0.5 mm aluminium 6.0 \pm 0.5 mm
+- thickness of plating: steel 4.5 ± 0.5 mm

+aluminium $6.0 \pm 0.5 \text{ mm}$

-- stiffeners spaced at 600 mm: steel $(65 \pm 5) \times (65 \pm 5) \times (6 \pm 1) \text{ mm}$ aluminium $(100 \pm 5) \times (75 \pm 5) \times (9 \pm 1) \text{ mm}$
+- stiffeners spaced at 600 mm: steel $(65 \pm 5) \times (65 \pm 5) \times (6 \pm 1)$ mm aluminium $(100 \pm 5) \times (75 \pm 5) \times (9 \pm 1) \text{ mm}$

-- 2.1.1.4 The width of the structural core may be greater than the specified dimensions providing that the additional width is in increments of 600 mm to maintain the stiffener centres and the relationship between the stiffeners and the perimeter detail. - 2.1.1.5 Any joints in the plating shall be fully welded, at least from one side. - 2.1.1.6 The construction of a structural steel core having the recommended dimensions is shown in figure 1; the thickness of the plating and dimensions of the stiffeners shown are nominal dimensions.
+2.1.1.4 The width of the structural core may be greater than the specified dimensions providing that the additional width is in increments of 600 mm to maintain the stiffener centres and the relationship between the stiffeners and the perimeter detail.

+- 2.1.1.5 Any joints in the plating shall be fully welded, at least from one side. - 2.1.1.6 The construction of a structural steel core having the recommended dimensions is shown in figure 1; the thickness of the plating and dimensions of the stiffeners shown are nominal dimensions.
 Irrespective of the dimensions of the structural core and the material of manufacture, the details around the perimeter shall be as illustrated in figure 3.

 - 2.1.2.1 Where insulation is provided by panels (e.g., a "B" class lining), then the test specimen shall be such that at least one of the panels is of full width and this, or these, shall be positioned such that both its/their longitudinal edges are jointed to an adjacent panel and are not secured to the restraint frame. - 2.1.2.2 The overall dimensions of the panel insulation system, including the perimeter details at all the edges, shall be 20 mm greater in each direction than the equivalent dimensions of the structural core. - 2.1.2.3 If the insulation system is a lining which may incorporate electrical fittings, e.g., light fittings and/or ventilation units, it is necessary that initially a test is performed on a specimen of the lining itself, without the incorporation of these units, to establish the basic performance.
-A separate test(s) may be performed on a specimen(s) with the units incorporated to ascertain their influence on the performance of the lining.
+A separate test(s) shall be performed on a specimen(s) with the units incorporated to ascertain their influence on the performance of the lining. - 2.1.2.4 Where the insulation consists of blankets, the blankets shall be arranged so that not less than two transverse joints between blankets are included.
+The joints shall be located not less than 600 mm from the edges of the bulkhead.